Exact epidemic dynamics for generally clustered, complex networks: Abstract

 \section{Abstract}

 The last few years have seen remarkably fast progress in the understanding of statistics and epidemic dynamics of various clustered networks.
-This paper considers a class of networks based around a new concept (the \textit{locale}) that allow exact results to be derived for epidemic dynamics.
-While there is no restriction on the motifs that can be found in such graphs, each node must be uniquely assigned to a generally clustered subgraph in this construction.
+This paper considers a class of networks based around a concept (the \textit{locale}) that allows asymptotically exact results to be derived for epidemic dynamics.
+While there is no restriction on the motifs that can be found in such graphs, each node must be uniquely assigned to a generally clustered subgraph to obtain analytic traction.